Make big sense of big data

 Tampere University offers three related tracks that involve analysis, modelling, prediction, and computation with big data: Data Science (M.Sc.) and Statistical Data Analytics (M.Sc.) tracks focus on computational and statistical algorithms for data mining and machine learning, with differing emphases, Machine Learning (M.Sc.
 Tech) track focuses on engineering accurate predictive machine learning models.

 Machine Learning is an engineering programme, where the particular emphasis is on implementing machine learning algorithms with an application-oriented focus, with applications related to imaging, audio or other sensor data.
 We study both classical and novel deep learning models as well as their software and hardware implementations.
 Machine learning is the core technology of artificial intelligence (AI) and currently one of the hottest topics in information technology job markets.

 Machine Learning (M.Sc.
-Tech) track is one of the seven tracks in the Master’s degree programme in Computing Sciences, a new degree programme starting in August 2020.
+Tech) track is one of the seven tracks in the Master’s degree programme in Computing Sciences.

 Information about studies

 Extent of studies: 120 ECTS

 Campus: Hervanta Campus